sharpiechen/portfolio_2018/_posts/2018-01-11-introassist.md

 <h4 class="heading heading--regular heading--emphasize post__heading--stacked">my role</h4>
 <div class="marker-post-heading"></div>
 <ul>
-	<li>Worked with Dr. Hui to synthesize dissertation research, findings, and initial wireframes into a cohesive set of user requirements for end-to-end designs.</li>
+	<li>Worked with Dr. Hui to synthesize her dissertation research, findings, and initial wireframes into a cohesive set of user requirements for end-to-end designs.</li>
 	<li>Using a shared document, communicated design visuals and functionality to Dr. Hui throughout multiple rounds of iteration following user testing and feedback.</li>
 	<li>Designed high-fidelity, end-to-end designs for both the student and teacher user-type using Sketch and communicated design specifications to engineers using Google Docs and Zeplin.</li>
 </ul>